Authorisation Framework

 Users can access User Properties, Groups, and Policies under People Settings in the Configurations page.

-The Authorization Settings page enables you to set how the Authorization Framework works.
+The Authorisation Settings page enables you to set how the Authorisation Framework works.
 This can be accessed under Admin Settings in the Configurations page.

-In Standard Authorization, the Target Population parameter in Policies is disabled for a simpler and more efficient processing and evaluation.
+In Standard Authorisation, the Target Population parameter in Policies is disabled for a simpler and more efficient processing and evaluation.
 Instead, users affected by a Policy are determined through SuccessFactors Role-Based Permissions.

-By default, new systems are set to Standard Authorization.
+By default, new systems are set to Standard Authorisation.

 The List action in the People Tool is also unavailable when configuring Policies.

-Standard Authorization provides ease of use, but Extended is recommended for complex organizational structures that SF RBP might have difficulty mapping out on its own.
+Standard Authorisation provides ease of use, but Extended is recommended for complex organisational structures that SF RBP might have difficulty mapping out on its own.

-Systems that existed before the implementation of Standard Authorization are automatically configured for Extended Authorization.
-Systems using Standard Authorization can switch to Extended Authorization by clicking the Switch to Extended Authorization button.
+Systems that existed before the implementation of Standard Authorisation are automatically configured for Extended Authorisation.
+Systems using Standard Authorisation can switch to Extended Authorisation by clicking the Switch to Extended Authorisation button.

-In Extended Authorization, the Target Population parameter is enabled.
+In Extended Authorisation, the Target Population parameter is enabled.
 This exists on top of SF RBPs and allows for a more granular control on user access.

 Components